Skip to content

 E2B vs Browserbase vs Scrapybara vs Le Bureau: which one do you actually need?

 E2B is a code sandbox.
-Browserbase is a headless browser.
+If you want an E2B browser or an E2B desktop, you reach for its Desktop Sandbox add-on rather than the core product, and E2B browser use still means driving a headless session yourself.
+Browserbase is a headless browser you rent by the hour, which is why the Browserbase vs everything-else question is really "is my agent browser-only?".
 Scrapybara is a browser viewport you pay per use.
-Le Bureau is a full Linux desktop.
+Le Bureau is a full cloud desktop.
 We built Le Bureau, so factor that in, but we have tried to be fair about all four.

 Quick comparison